FundingLandscape

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use the tool: 'Use when user wants: contracts, RFPs, procurement, bids, government work.'
-It also implies when not to use SAM.gov directly.
-However, it does not explicitly differentiate from sibling tools like search_grantsplus or batch_search_procurement.
+The description explicitly tells when to use: when user wants contracts, RFPs, procurement, bids, government work.
+However, it does not contrast with sibling tools like batch_search_procurement or search_grants_and_procurement, missing an opportunity to clarify when this specific tool is preferred.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.